Medically reviewed by Drugs.com. Last updated on Aug 1, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

 • Patient may experience muscle pain, joint pain, or diarrhea.
-Have patient report immediately to prescriber signs of blood clots (numbness or weakness on one side of the body; pain, redness, tenderness, warmth, or swelling in the arms or legs; change in color of an arm or leg; angina; shortness of breath; tachycardia; or coughing up blood), confusion, passing out, weakness, back pain, abdominal pain, vision changes, angina, coughing up blood, eye pain, eye edema, tachycardia, facial numbness, extremity pain, shortness of breath, swelling of the arms or legs, difficult urination, nausea, vomiting, severe headache, jaundice, or severe injection site irritation (HCAHPS).
+Have patient report immediately to prescriber signs of blood clots (numbness or weakness on one side of the body; pain, redness, tenderness, warmth, or swelling in the arms or legs; change in color of an arm or leg; chest pain; shortness of breath; tachycardia; or coughing up blood), confusion, passing out, weakness, back pain, abdominal pain, vision changes, chest pain, coughing up blood, eye pain, eye edema, tachycardia, facial numbness, extremity pain, shortness of breath, swelling of the arms or legs, difficult urination, nausea, vomiting, severe headache, jaundice, or severe injection site irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.